-The profit from ordinary activities after income tax amounted to \$243,999 (2021: \$nil).
+The profit from ordinary activities after income tax amounted is \$nil (2022: \$243,999).

-The Fund continues to hold its investment in four rare, historical, high quality stringed instruments; a 1728/29 Stradivarius violin, 1714 Guarneri violin, 1616 Brothers Amati cello and a 1590 Brothers Amati violin across the entire year.
+The Fund continues to hold its investment in four rare, historical stringed instruments; a 1728/29 Stradivarius violin, 1714 Guarneri violin, 1616 Brothers Amati cello and a 1590 Brothers Amati violin across the entire year.
 Throughout the year, the Fund continued its search for future investments in accordance with the governing documents of the Fund and the provisions of the Fund's trust deed.
-The performance of the Fund, as represented by the results of its operations, was a net profit for the year ended 30 June 2022 of \$243,999 (2021: \$nil).
+The performance of the Fund, as represented by the results of its operations, was a net profit for the year ended 30 June 2023 of \$nil (2022: \$243,999).